 Look and Feel

-From the time being I first touched the SEL24F18Z, it really gives me a WOW!
-Regardless the matte black body finish, the metal built exterior body, or even the weight, none of them make this lens feel cheap (you won’t hear a plastic sound or feel when you used your fingernail to knock at it).
+From the time I first touched the SEL24F18Z, it really gave me a WOW!
+Regardless of the matte black body finish, the metal-built exterior body, or even the weight, none of them make this lens feel cheap (you won’t hear a plastic sound or feel when you used your fingernail to knock at it).
 This is really a piece of serious prime lens for any serious photographer and photo enthusiast.
-The SEL24F18Z is is quite heavy and not so compact in size, however, its weight and matte finished metal body make you feel it is rock solid.
-When attached it to the NEX-6, they are well balance in weight and have a perfect match appearance due to the matte black body for both of the lens and the camera body.
+The SEL24F18Z is quite heavy and not so compact in size.
+However, its weight and matte-finished metal body make you feel it is rock solid.
+When attached to the Sony NEX-6, they are well balanced in weight and have a perfect match appearance due to the matte black body for both the lens and the camera body.

-The SEL24F18Z comes along with a well-made pleather pouch, a standard lens cap, and a plastic hood.
-There are many cases that the plastic hood can be pulled into two different pieces easily due to the improper glued portions issue.
-Fortunately my lens hood is a fine piece and so I hoped that it is because the Sony had realized this issue and taking care of it.
+The SEL24F18Z comes with a well-made pleather pouch, a standard lens cap, and a plastic hood.
+There are many cases where the plastic hood can be pulled into two different pieces easily due to the improper glued portions issue.
+Fortunately, my lens hood is a fine piece, so I hoped that it is because Sony had realized this issue and taken care of it.